Christine Mondor, Principal

 FAIA, LEED AP, EcoDistricts AP

 Christine is an eternal optimist regarding the power of design in shaping an inspiring and sustainable environment.
-Christine has been active in shaping places, processes and organizations in the US and around the world through her work as an architect, educator, and activist.
+Christine has been active in shaping places, processes and organizations in the US and around the world through her work as an architect, educator, and activist.Â

-Christine teaches architecture, landscape design and sustainability at Carnegie Mellon University and has been an invited lecturer and guest critic at many institutions.
-She supports organizations that promote design and the environment and currently serves as Chair of the Pittsburgh Planning Commission, is a member of the Global Ecodistricts Protocol Advisory Committee, and the Penn State University Stuckeman School Advisory Board.
-She previously served as Board Chair for the Green Building Alliance Board and the Community Design Center of Pittsburgh.
-Christine received her Bachelor of Architecture degree from Carnegie Mellon University and studied architecture and sustainable design in Scandinavia.
-Christine is a registered architect and LEED Accredited Professional, and a 2019 AIA Fellow.
+Christine teaches architecture, urban design, and ecology at Carnegie Mellon University and has been an invited lecturer and guest critic at many institutions.
+She supports organizations that promote design and the environment.
+She currently chairs the board of the nonprofit Riverlife, and is Pennsylvania’s representative to the AIA College of Fellows.
+She has served as a member of the Global Ecodistricts Protocol Advisory Committee, Penn State University Stuckeman School Advisory Board, the chair of the Pittsburgh City Planning Commission, and chair of Green Building Alliance Board.Â